-Britain is not be not leaving Europe but it has just started divorce proceedings from the European Union.
+Britain is not leaving Europe, but it has just started divorce proceedings from the European Union.
 Here I explore some of the implications for European higher education.

 British and European higher education and research leaders are watching nervously as developments unfold following the start of the official process of the UK leaving the European Union.